mk270/whitakers-words/programme.md

 # Programme description

-A effect of the program is to derive the structure and meaning of individual Latin words.
+The function of the program is to derive the structure and meaning of individual Latin words.
 A procedure was devised to: examine the ending of a word, compare it with the standard endings, derive the possible stems that could be consistent, compare those stems with a dictionary of stems,